sapiensoup/sapiensoup.com/_posts/2016-11-03-what-zika-is-and-how-to-avoid-it.md

 The more I dug into the association between Zika and birth defects, the foggier the information became.
 It is important to remember that most pregnant Zika infected women are having babies without any abnormalities.
 We really don't know yet why there is this sudden increase in cases of microcephaly in the South American population, and why this was not seen in previous years.
 Some hypothesize that there may be differences in Zika's ability to cause disease[^zika-history].
 Zika's ability to mutate/change very quickly is due to it being an RNA virus rather than a DNA virus[^zika-panic].
 Others argue that the effects of Zika seem worse at the moment because a larger population is affected and the Americas provide an ideal mosquito-breeding climate.

-A brand new study published in Nature on the 31st of October showed that mice testes are severely damaged&nbsp;by Zika.
+A brand new study published in Nature on the 31st of October showed that mice testes are severely damaged by Zika.
 These results highlight the uncertainty surrounding Zika and the need to investigate Zika's effects on the function and viability of sperm in humans[^zika-mice].

 ### How do I know if I have Zika?